mvolkmann/blog/src/swift/SwiftPackageManager.md

 - README.md

-  Enter a description of the package and usage instructions here.
+  This is a Markdown file that describes the package.
-  This can also include license information, supported operating systems, supported Swift versions, contact information, and tutorials.
+  It can include the goals of the package, license information, supported operating systems, supported Swift versions, installation steps, usage information, and contact information.

 - Package.swift